rapid7/insightconnect-plugins/plugins/dig/help.md

 * `status = "NOERRROR"` - The DNS response contains an answer
 * `status = "NXDOMAIN"` - The DNS response did not have an answer i.e. Non-Existent Domain

 # Version History

+* 2.0.3 - Initial updates for fedramp compliance | Updated SDK to the latest
 * 2.0.2 - Updated SDK to the latest version | Added validation for input parameters
 * 2.0.1 - Added `__init__.py` file to `unit_test` folder | Refreshed with new Tooling
 * 2.0.0 - Rename Dig plugin to DNS